 Just remember that “Pitfalls” are different for every company.
 It’s my job to identify them and then explain them to you.

 Now, let’s look at the last of our “Nine Ps”…

 Think about this scenario – a deposit may be worthless if the market price of the embedded minerals is “X.” But it may become economically viable if the embedded mineralization price goes to “2X.”

-And at “3X,” the project may be worth hundreds of millions… perhaps billions.
+And at “3X,” the project may be worth hundreds of millions… perhaps billions of dollars.

 It’s one of the more laborious aspects of analyzing resource companies.
 As the price of the underlying commodity rises, you have to review your assessments on companies and properties almost across the board.

 For instance, a few years ago, we followed a copper company that took advantage of low copper prices to buy a huge package of proven properties for dirt cheap.

 At the time, when copper was selling for 75 cents a pound, no one wanted anything to do with the company.

 But as copper went over $1.00 a pound, the value of the company’s resources in the ground became worth hundreds of millions of dollars.
 Everybody wanted to own the company.

 In short, price is important.
 Not just the stock price, but the commodity price and the price (cost) of mining the resource.